Recursion is a method by which a problem gets solved through iteration.

 code will automatically invoke the countDown

-function while passing in the value -1
+function while passing in -1

 .